vinodkrane/cucumber-js-typescript-bdd-test-framework/README.md

 - THEN: there should be five scheduled programmes in the response.
 - THEN: Each programme should have non-null and non-empty 'id' and 'title' fields.
 - THEN: Each programme should have 'transmission_start' and 'transmission_end' fields in valid date format.
+- THEN: the scheduled_end datetime of an element should match the scheduled_start datetime of the next element.
+- THEN: the transmission_end datetime of an element should match the transmission_start datetime of the next element.

 ## Test Case 2: Verify episode details
 - GIVEN: The API endpoint is set to "https://testapi.io/api/RMSTest/ibltest"
 - THEN: the episode availability start and end dates are not null and empty.
 - THEN: the episode availability end date should be later than start date.
-- THEN: the scheduled_end datetime of an element should match the  scheduled_start datetime of the next element.
-- THEN: the transmission_end datetime of an element should match the  transmission_start datetime of the next element.
-- THEN: the episode's "first_broadcast_date_time" should match the episode block's "transmission_start" datetime
+- THEN: the episode's release_date_time should not be null.
 - THEN: the response should contain only one episod marked as "live"
 - THEN: the availability information should include a start date and end date